Eye injuries can occur in many settings, including at home, at work or when playing sports.

-- a blow to the eye, such as being hit by fist, elbow or ball
+- blows to the eye – such as being hit by a fist, elbow or ball

 - scratches and abrasions – such as from fingernails or tree branches

-- foreign bodies such as a small piece of grit, wood or metal getting stuck in the eye
+- foreign bodies – such as small pieces of grit, wood or metal getting in the eye

 - penetrating or cutting injuries – such as cuts from glass or projectiles flung from tools, especially when hammering or using power tools

 - chemical burns – such as exposure to household cleaning products